Beekeeping smoker, gloves and hive tool beside hives in a UK apiary, representing apiary safety and risk assessment

 Download a printable template and keep it with your apiary records.
 If your hives are on someone else’s land, a simple template can also help reassure landowners and avoid misunderstandings.

-Reminder: these templates support good practice but don’t replace site-specific judgement or official guidance.
+Reminder: these templates support good practice but do not replace site-specific judgement or official guidance.

-Related (recommended): Veterinary Medicine Records and your Beekeeping Responsibilities (UK) hub.
+Related recommended pages include Veterinary Medicine Records and your Beekeeping Responsibilities (UK) hub.

 Official Guidance & Further Reading

 Important note: This page is educational guidance and not legal advice.
-If you have a specific site issue or complaint, it’s sensible to seek local advice (association / landowner / qualified professional).
+If you have a specific site issue or complaint, it is sensible to seek local advice from your association, landowner or a suitably qualified professional.